clbhundley/BounceX/README.md

 Drag the extracted BounceX folder into the Godot Project Manager window

-Select BounceX and Press Edit to "install" the project (you only have to do this once)
+Select BounceX and Press 'Edit' to initialize the project.

-Close Godot after the project editor opens up
+After the editor opens, just close it and restart Godot.

-Restart Godot, select BounceX, and press Play
+Select BounceX, and press Play

 Enjoy